-Drive In Service (19/07/20)by Rev. William Moody, Jonathan McCartney, Liam McFetridge & Stanley Kyle
+Drive-In Service (19/07/20)features Rev. William Moody, Jonathan McCartney, Liam McFetridge & Stanley Kyle

 An abridged version of our Drive-In Service on Sunday 19th July 2020.
 Featuring a welcome by Rev. William Moody, a scripture reading and prayer by Jonathan McCartney, a testimony by Liam McFetridge and preaching by Stanley Kyle.

 14 As many were astonished at you—

 his appearance was so marred, beyond human semblance,

 and his form beyond that of the children of mankind—

 Kings shall shut their mouths because of him,

 for that which has not been told them they see,

 and that which they have not heard they understand.